mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

 ### Adding a `hover` to the `submit` button

-Finally we make a subtle change of colour for the hover sytate of our button.
+Finally we make a subtle change of colour for the hover state of our button.
 ```
 form input[type="submit"]:hover {
   background-color: #c30;
 }
 ```
-*Adjust the colour to compliment your button colour*.
+*Adjust the colour to complement your button colour*.
 You don't have to change the colour too much for hover states - just make it a little bit lighter or darker.

-**Customise the form to compliment your design**.
+**Customise the form to complement your design**.
 Ensure it remains accessible.
 Ensure the labels stay in place (even if you change the actual text).
 Tab order - test by tabbing through your form - does it move in a logical order, from box to box to submit?

 ---